django/deps/draft/email-providers.md

-The call to `mail_managers()` in Django's `BrokenLinkEmailsMiddleware` is modified to replace [deprecated](#fail_silently-sending-option-deprecated) `fail_silently` with an `EmailProviderDoesNotExist` check.
+The call to `mail_managers()` in Django's `BrokenLinkEmailsMiddleware` is modified to replace [deprecated](#fail_silently-sending-option-deprecated) `fail_silently` with a `MailerDoesNotExist` check.
 The details are similar to the second item in `AdminEmailHandler` above, and are similarly modified during the deprecation period.

 ## Backwards compatibility

-The dictionary-based `EMAIL_PROVIDERS` features will be introduced with a standard deprecation period.
+The dictionary-based `MAILERS` features will be introduced with a standard deprecation period.
 (Assuming this feature lands in Django 6.1, the deprecations listed here would be removed in Django 7.0.)

 Some backwards compatibility behavior depends on which settings are defined.